 During her studies, Alexandra directed several shorts, but also decided to gain experience by interning on movies such as People I Know starring Al Pacino, It Runs in the Family starring Michael Douglas, as well as Spike Lee’s 25th Hour and She Hate Me.
 After graduating, she worked as a production assistant on Inside Man and post-production assistant coordinator on The Notorious Bettie Page.

-She started as an intern to Sylvette Baudrot, perhaps the most famous and respected script supervisor in France, on Julian Schnabel’s The Diving Bell and the Butterfly.
-Since then, she has worked on a variety of indie and big budget films such as Wes Anderson’s The Grand Budapest Hotel, Abel Ferrara’s Welcome to New York, Nick Sandow’s The Wannabe, Joe Castelo’s The Preppie Connection as well as Amazon’s hit show Mozart in the Jungle.
+In 2006, she decided to switch gears and began working as a Script Supervisor.
+She was an intern to Sylvette Baudrot, perhaps the most famous and respected script supervisor in France, on Julian Schnabel’s The Diving Bell and the Butterfly.
+Since then, she has worked on a variety of films and series such as Spike Lee’s Blackkklansman (Winner of the Grand Prize at the 2018 Cannes Film Festival and Oscar winner for Best Adapted Screenplay), his Netflix series She’s Gotta Have It, Wes Anderson’s The Grand Budapest Hotel, Reed Morano’s I Think We’re Alone Now, Abel Ferrara’s Welcome to New York, and more recently, Ava Duvernay’s mini series for Netflix, Central Park Five (out Spring 2019).